Kite: New data offers transparency into CAR T cell therapy manufacturing in real world setting

-The data, presented at the virtual 47th European Society for Blood and Marrow Transplantation (EBMT) meeting in March 2021, provides the first real-world insights into axicabtagene ciloleucel (Axi-cel) manufacturing for European, Swiss, and Israeli adult patients with relapsed/refractory diffuse large B cell lymphoma (DLBCL) and primary mediastinal large B cell lymphoma (PMBCL), said the biopharma company.
+The data, presented at the virtual 47th European Society for Blood and Marrow Transplantation (EBMT) meeting in March 2021, provides the first real-world insights into axicabtagene ciloleucel (Axi-cel) manufacturing for European, Swiss, and Israeli adult patients with relapsed/refractory diffuse large B cell lymphoma (DLBCL) and primary mediastinal large B cell lymphoma (PMBCL), according to the biopharma company.

 The analysis also highlights the potential benefits of CAR T cell therapies, and Kite’s continued commitment to reach those patients who have limited treatment options, it said.

 Also of note, he remarked, was the reliable turnaround time from apheresis to QP release seen – a median of 25 days.
-“This treatment is often the last hope for these patients so timing is very important,” said Hallard.

 The results align with Kite’s pivotal ZUMA-1 clinical trial on Axi-cel in the US and Europe in terms of complete response.
 However, that Phase 2 study was limited in comparison as it was only done on a cohort of 101 patients, he explained.